-Criterion 1.1: Commitment to legality Issues Illegal trade (trafficking) has developed since trade of the European eel across the boundaries of the EU was banned by CITES in 2009.
-Demand from Asia, which was previously legal, has encouraged an illegal market of up to 100 tonnes in 2017-18 - equal to nearly double that of the reported total European legal glass eel catch in recent years (see reference ).
+CRITERION 1.1: COMM MITMENT TO LEGALITY Issues Illegal trade (trafficking) has increased in recent years.
+Although export out of the EU has been banned, demand from Asia has encouraged an illegal market (trafficking) equal in size to 50 - 150% of the reported legal glass eel catch in recent years (see reference ).
 SEG is clear that the road map for recovery of the European eel population, as set out in the Eel Regulation, cannot be followed unless commercial activity is carried out in full compliance with the law and in full transparency.
 Notes The requirements in this component of the standard must be met by any organisation wishing to be certified against any other part of this standard, regardless of the specific nature of its activity.
 The assessor / CAB shall seek verification from local enforcement agencies, and intelligence from enforcement authorities and SEG whether the client has any known convictions or current legal investigations for eel fishing or trade.
 Several authorities monitor the illegal trade so we are able to get an estimate of the extent of trafficking.
 We publish reports on the SEG website .
 Benefits Discourages and reduces illegal practices and trading Increased commitment to recovery of the European eel Rationale By encouraging a responsible market via the SEG standard, illegal practices will be discouraged and phased out.
 Targets & Measures The illegal trade (measured as the unaccountable reported catch in Europe) reduces by 10% per year (baseline: 100 tonnes in 2016/17).
-By 2030 the level of illegal trade reduces by 75% Guidance • Separate 103a SEG Standard Component Guidance is provided for the definitions of major and minor offences for eel fishing and trading.
+By 2030 the level of illegal trade reduces by 75% Guidance Separate 103a SEG Standard Component Guidance is provided for the definitions of major and minor offences for eel fishing and trading.
 1 Jan 2021 line in the sand rule: The SEG standard has played a key role in supporting the reinvention of the commercial sector and this has matured to the point where a line in the sand can be drawn on full traceability and illegal trade.
 To align with the rule for no convictions for three years in Criterion 1.1, SEG also creates a matching statement for inaccuracy and illegality prior to 1 January 2021.
 Investigations into irregularities that occurred prior to 1 January 2021 will be exempt from consideration in the SEG certification process.
-Responsible indicators The organisation has not been convicted for any major eel fishing or trading offences or three minor offences in the past three years (see definitions in separate guidance) The organisation (except fisheries) provides an 'extrait de casier judiciaire' or equivalent from the country's authority, or other declaration that indicates a legal history that matches these indicators.